pbs/resty/doc/tutorial.rst

 ..
 Note::

-    All properties which are prefixed with $ are considered metadata
+    For example when representing a document in json, properties which are prefixed with $ are considered metadata.

 Step 6: Using links to interact with available relationships
 ------------------------------------------------------------

-Using the :mod:`related` method one can get from a document to a related document by specifying the relationship name.
+Using the ``related`` method one can get from a document to a related document by specifying the relationship name.

 Let's see all the callsigns that are available for zipcode 22202 with their corresponding confidence: